mathysn/webapp/README.md

+# DISCLAIMER
+This project was discontinued after I started learning back-end development more in depth.
+It will not be updated any time soon.

 # Welcome to my project
 This project has the goal of teaching me how back-end development works, and it will also become my personal website.